Hubbard House Response to COVID-19

 In spite of the COVID-19 pandemic, Hubbard House is still here on the frontline, providing help and hope for survivors of domestic violence and their children, as we have been for the past 44 years.
 This is especially important now, because health officials have called for people to practice isolation and quarantine measures to prevent the spread of this virus, but domestic violence increases when survivors and their children are isolated with their abusers.
 Hubbard House is continually working with our Board of Directors, community partners, government entities, and public and private funders to monitor and adapt to conditions, to ensure a continuation of our life-saving and life-changing services.

 • Our 24/7 domestic violence hotline is fully staffed and operational.
 Survivors are welcome to call if they are in crisis or if they simply need support or a safety plan.
-You can reach trained advocates on the hotline at (904) 354-3114 or by text at (904) 210-3698.
+You can reach trained advocates on the hotline phone at (904) 354-3114 or by text at (904) 210-3698.
 All calls are confidential.

 • The emergency shelter continues to operate and accept survivors in highly lethal situations.

-• The Hubbard House Outreach Center is closed to walk-ins and in-person visits, Monday-Friday from 10am-4pm.
+• The Hubbard House Outreach Center is now open to walk-ins and in-person visits, Monday-Friday from 10am-4pm.
 To receive outreach based services via phone, survivors may call the 24/hour hotline at (904) 354-3114 or send a text to (904) 210-3698.
 For in-person visits, we have adopted social distancing measures, enhanced cleaning efforts in between meetings, and are asking all to wear masks.

 • The Hubbard House Thrift Store is open beginning June 2nd.
 The Thrift Store's new operating hours will be Tuesday-Saturday, 10am-6pm.
 We encourage customers to wear mask and have introduced enhanced cleaning and social distancing measures in the store.
 At this time, the Thrift Store is not currently accepting donations or providing donation pick-up services from private homes.

 How You Can Help